Eelscapes

 European eel

-However, land reclamation and flood-control measures, such as flood banks, tidal flaps and other man-made barriers, have left many wetlands inaccessible and poorly connected.
-This reduction in habitat quantity and quality and the loss of connectivity has resulted in large-scale declines in the number of eels able to access and use the Severn Vale.
-This aligns with a decline of 90% in the recruitment of glass (juvenile) eels across Europe since the 1980s all of which have led to the European eel being classified as being critically endangered.
+Wetlands are critical to the lifecycle of eels, providing habitat for juveniles to mature into adults.
+Historically, the vast floodplain of the Severn Vale would have provided large areas of this high-quality, well-connected wetland habitat that eels need..
+However, land reclamation and tidal barriers have contributed to large-scale declines in the number of eels able to access the Severn Vale.
+This aligns with a 90% decline in glass (juvenile) eels across Europe since the 1980s, which has led to the European eel being classified as being critically endangered.

 True fox-sedge

-True fox-sedge is a species of lowland wet habitats listed as vulnerable on the IUCN Red list and defined under section 41 of the Natural Environment and Rural Communities Act 2006 as a species of principle importance for the purpose of conserving biodiversity in England.
-It is restricted to a few locations in southern and north-eastern England, including a small colony centred around Gloucestershire Wildlife Trust’s Coombe Hill Canal & Meadows and Ashleworth Ham nature reserves within the Eelscapes project area.
-Given its vulnerability and relatively slow pace of natural spread the Gloucestershire colony of true fox-sedge would remain small, isolated and vulnerable to extinction without plans to actively reintroduce the species to restored floodplain areas close to the remaining colony.
+True fox-sedge is listed as vulnerable on the Vascular Plant Red Data List for Great Britain, which is an evidence-backed indicator of plant health.
+This plant is restricted to a few locations in England, including a small colony centred around Gloucestershire Wildlife Trust’s Coombe Hill Canal & Meadows and Ashleworth Ham nature reserves.
+Given its vulnerability and relatively slow pace of natural spread, the Gloucestershire colony of true fox-sedge is likely to remain small, isolated and vulnerable to extinction.
+The Eelscapes project hopes that active intervention to improve wetland habitats will tackle this issue.

-Will the work increase flood risk to individuals, farmland or local communities?
+Will the work increase flood risk to farmland or local communities?

-Flood Risk Modelling (FRM) will be an integral part of the development phase work and proposals will be carefully designed to manage flood risk to adjacent land and communities.
-Works may include creation of new internal bunds to control flood water where appropriate.
-It is possible the modelling will show the proposals reduce upstream or downstream flood risk.
+Flood Risk Modelling is an integral part of the development phase work, and proposals will be carefully designed to manage flood risk to adjacent land and communities.
+Where appropriate, works may include creation of new embankments to control flood water.
+One of the potential benefits of this project is that changes to the flow of water in the area, caused by project works, may reduce flood risk for upstream or downstream communities.
+In addition, removal of flood defences in specific areas could allow defences elsewhere to be better maintained, which could mean better protection of some vulnerable communities.

-What about loss of agricultural land and impacts on food production?
+Will loss of agricultural land impact food production?

-Impacts on food production and the local economy will be assessed as part of the scoping works during the development phase.
-Much of the land included is already subject to regular inundation, which is predicted to increase with climate change.
-In many places, management would include extensive grazing so land will continue to be farmed whilst also providing natural capital benefits.
+The project’s impact on food production and the local economy is being assessed as part of the development phase.
+Much of the land included is already subject to regular flooding, which is predicted to increase with the impacts of climate change.
+In some parts of the project area, the land will continue to be farmed in wildlife-friendly ways, whilst in other areas farming may cease.
+Evidence-backed decisions on this will be made in detailed planning with the relevant land holders.

-What about areas of existing good quality habitat like species-rich grasslands or those that are important for breeding waders?
+Will the project impact areas of existing habitat like species-rich grasslands, or important areas for breeding waders?

 Will this scheme result in increased public access?